rjjb3427/git-training/README.md

 * https://guides.github.com/features/mastering-markdown/ :uk:

+## Default Editor

+`git config --global core.editor gedit` will help you, using gedit to write commit messages :smile:

 _To be continued.._

-`git config --global core.editor gedit` will help you, using gedit to write commit messages :slightly_smiling_face: